 So you take it away.
 How long?
 A year?
 A week?
 An hour?
-Maybe they never play with blocks again in their whole lives.
+Maybe they’ll never get to use crayons again in their whole lives!
 That will teach them a lesson!

-The implication is that one has to act responsibly, in accord with the goals of the community, or one loses the opportunity to be in that community.
-Nothing really happens.
+The implication is that one has to act responsibly, in accord with the goals of the community, or one loses the opportunity to participate in one aspect of that community.
 Nothing awful happens.
-If the child physically tries to rejoin, then the community acts in unison to prevent that from happening.
+If the child physically tries to rejoin too soon, then the community acts in unison to prevent that from happening.
 Essentially denying activities is a community action, which adults lead and everyone can be involved.
-We protect the space we enjoy and care for.
+We protect the opportunities we enjoy and care about.

-Some examples: being able to eat lunch with others is a privilege of being a responsible member of a community; being able to participate in a meeting time or music time is, too.
-Nobody has to be angry, disappointed, or emotional any way.
-By choosing to be disruptive the actor is making a choice, and the consequences of that choice affect others, not only the adults but also everyone else.
+Examples.
+Being able to eat lunch with others is a privilege of being a responsible member of a community.
+Being able to participate in a meeting time or music time is, also.
+Nobody has to be angry, disappointed, or emotional when enforcing this consequence of removal.
+By choosing to be disruptive the actor made a choice; the consequences of that choice affect others, not only the adults but also everyone else.

-Let us say a desirable activity is coming up, such as a rodeo is in town, tree-cutters are coming, or we have a sunny day for the park.
+Let us say a desirable activity is coming up, such as a visit from an owner and her dog, pruning people are coming to care for the tree in the play yard, or we have a sunny day for a neighborhood walk or a trip to a park.

 Scenario One “I have a surprise!
-This afternoon I am going to take you to see the rodeo.”
-At lunch the child quarrels with sister and soup spills on the floor.
-“Because you did that, you lose the rodeo trip.”
+This afternoon we are going to the park.”
+At lunch a child quarrels with another child and soup spills on the floor.
+“Because you two were fighting, we can’t go to the park.”

-Scenario Two “If you and your sister care for each other today, I am going to take you both to the rodeo.”
-At lunch the child quarrels with sister and soup spills on the floor.
+Scenario Two “If we can all be kind to each other during lunch, I am going to take you to the park.”
+At lunch the child quarrels with another child and soup spills on the floor.
 “You were quarreling, right?
 You know what I said earlier.
-You lose the rodeo trip.”
+We are not going to the park then.”

 Scenario One, the surprise removal of something promised, is unethical and mean-spirited.

-Scenario Two, a contract is violated, is ethical, but it is not within the concept of Deny Activities I present here.
+Scenario Two, a contract is violated, so it is ethical, but it is not within the concept of Deny Activities as as a consequence option.
 Deny Activities relies upon the natural relationship between opportunity and responsibility.
-There is no natural relationship between the rodeo trip and spilled soup.
+There is no natural relationship between the park trip and spilled soup.
 That imposed contract created the appearance of a connection, at least from the adult point of view.
-From the child’s view it’s still artificial.
+From the child’s view it’s still artificial and manipulative.

-Deny Activities, as I present it here, is a natural arrangement that needs no contractual agreement because of the implicit understanding that participation requires being responsible.
-Throw a ball in someone’s face and you lose the opportunity to play with the ball, at least for a little bit.
+Deny Activities is a natural consequence that needs no contractual agreement, because of the implicit understanding that participation requires being responsible.
+Throw a ball in someone’s face and you lose the opportunity to play with the ball—at least for a little bit of time.